UCL Queen Square Institute of Neurology

 Department of Clinical and Experimental Epilepsy

-Applicants must hold a PhD in Genetics, Statistics, Biostatistics, Epidemiology, Bioinformatics, Computer Science, Neurological Genetics or a closely related discipline and have experience in computational genomics and knowledge of pipelines for the analysis of next-generation sequencing data, and dealing with large genome-wide datasets.
-A research record in journals within the areas of Statistical and/or Population Genetics, including at least one first-author publication, is essential.
-General knowledge of neurology, epilepsy and/or genetics is desirable.
+Applicants must hold a PhD in Genetics, Statistics, Biostatistics, Epidemiology, Bioinformatics, Computer Science, or a closely related discipline and have extensive experience in generating genotyping and sequence data, analysing large genome-wide datasets, and supervising bioinformaticians/junior analysts.
+A track record of research publications in reputable journals within the areas of next generation sequencing data, conference presentations, research collaborations and grants is essential, and general knowledge of neurology/epilepsy is desirable.

-The posts are available from September 2019 and are funded by a grant from the Epilepsy Society for three years in the first instance.
-Starting salary on UCL Grade 7 which ranges from £35,328 to £42,701 per annum (including London Allowance), superannuable.
+The post is available from September 2019 and is funded by a grant from the Epilepsy Society for three years in the first instance.
+Starting salary on UCL Grade 9 in the range £56,266 – £61,181 per annum including London Allowance, superannuable.

-If you have any queries regarding the application process, please contact Miss E Bertram, HR Manager, UCL Queen Square Institute of Neurology (email@example.com).
+If you have any queries regarding the application process, please contact Miss E Bertram, HR Manager, UCL Queen Square Institute of Neurology (email: email@example.com).
 Informal inquiries can be made to Professor Sanjay Sisodiya (firstname.lastname@example.org)

 UCL Taking Action for Equality